george-hawkins/mini-quad-2023/build.md

 The Short Saver is also really nice as it allows you to turn on and off the quad without prising the XT60 connectors apart - if you leave the quad powered up most of the components will get hot and some will get very hot (they rely on being cooled by moving air when in flight).

+Note: the one horrible feature of the Short Saver is that it has a weird XT60 that gives you almost nothing to grip and so makes unplugging it even more trouble that a normal XT60 (I found it easier gripping the connector with a dish cloth).

 Charging batteries
 ------------------